awanlamph/awanlamph/README.md

 Hi Guys

-Tedy here, and welcome to my website
+Tedy here, and welcome to my GITHUB